-Explanatory notes Explanatory notes Purpose of indicator This indicator aims to understand the reasons why specific engagement tools are chosen to make progress on signatories' sustainability outcomes and how these tools are combined to advance each sustainability outcome.
+Explanatory notes Purpose of indicator This indicator aims to understand the reasons why specific engagement tools are chosen to make progress on signatories' sustainability outcomes and how these tools are combined to advance each sustainability outcome.
 It is considered good practice for signatories to strategically select and combine the engagement tools (including voting) that they expect to be most effective to make progress on their sustainability outcomes.
 Additional reporting guidance Responses to this indicator should provide details on the reasons why engagement with investees (including voting) was used to make progress on each relevant sustainability outcome.
 Signatories should also indicate how investees were selected to engage with, which engagement tools were used and how they were combined and how these engagements are expected to result in progress on each relevant sustainability outcome.

 Responses to this indicator should not include information on any collaborative engagement initiatives.
 If applicable, signatories will be able to elaborate on these elsewhere in the module.
 Other resources For further reference see Parts 3 and 4 of Investing with SDG outcomes: A five-part framework.
-See also the PRI's Active Ownership 2.0 guide on improved engagement and stewardship by signatories.
+Other resources See also the PRI's Active Ownership 2.0 guide on improved engagement and stewardship by signatories.
 Logic Dependent on [SO 12] will be applicable for reporting if answer options 1.B or 2.B were selected in [SO 7].
 [SO 12] rows will be pre-filled with the outcomes for which at least one target name was provided in [SO 3.1].
-Gateway to N/A Assessment N/A
+Gateway to N/A Assessment Not assessed

-Indicator ID Dependent on: SO 7 Sub-section PRI Principle Type of indicator SO 13 Gateway to: N/A Investee engagement including voting 2 PLUS VOLUNTARY TO DISCLOSE

-Please provide at least one example of how your organisation's individual engagement with investees, either directly or via service providers/external investment managers acting on your behalf, helped make progress on each of your sustainability outcomes during the reporting year, excluding collaborative initiatives.

-Example 1 Example 2 (A) Sustainability Outcome #1: [pre-filled with answers to SO 2] [Free text: medium] [Free text: medium] (B) Sustainability Outcome #2: [pre-filled with answers to SO 2] [As above] [As above] (J) Sustainability Outcome #10: [pre-filled with answers to SO 2] [As above] [As above]
+Indicator ID SO 13 Dependent on: Gateway to: SO 7 N/A Sub-section Investee engagement including voting PRI Principle 2 Type of indicator PLUS VOLUNTARY TO DISCLOSE Please provide at least one example of how your organisation's investment managers acting on your behalf, helped make progrecollaborative initiatives.
+Example 1 Examp le 2 (A) Sustainability Outcome #1: [pre-filled with answers to SO 2] filled with answers to SO 2] [Free text: medium] [Free text: medium] (B) Sustainability Outcome #2: [pre-filled with answers to SO 2] filled with answers to SO 2] [As above] [As above] (J) Sustainability (Dutcome #10: [pre pre-filled with answers to SO 2] [As above] [As above]

-Explanatory notes Explanatory notes Purpose of indicator This indicator aims to gather examples of signatories' engagement with investees (including voting) to make progress on their sustainability outcomes, excluding participation in collaborative engagement initiatives.
+Explanatory notes Purpose of indicator This indicator aims to gather examples of signatories' engagement with investees (including voting) to make progress on their sustainability outcomes, excluding participation in collaborative engagement initiatives.
 It is considered good practice for signatories to advance their sustainability outcomes through investee engagement across all asset classes, including voting where applicable.
 Additional reporting guidance Responses to this indicator should provide one or two examples of successful engagements with investees, including voting, that have helped signatories make progress on their sustainability outcomes.
 They may elaborate on the specific tools used, which tools worked best and which ones did not lead to a satisfactory result and how the results of these engagement activities are expected to help make progress on signatories' sustainability outcomes.
 Responses to this indicator should not include information on any collaborative engagement initiatives.
 If applicable, signatories will be able to elaborate on these elsewhere in the module.